vrundpat/Numeracy/README.md

 # DigitRecognition
-- Created a Dense neural-network framework using Python and Numpy.
-- Used supervised training and backpropagation to train the model on the MNIST Database.
-- Using python sockets and threading, the model is deployed onto a server instance in order to allow multiple user interactions
-- PyGame GUI is provided so the users can give input to the model in terms of hand-written digits for model classification purposes.
+Created a Dense neural-network framework using Python and Numpy for Digit Analysis.
+Employed a web socket server to allow multiple users to interact with their own instance of a model as it progresses in terms of accuracy.
+Implemented GUI to allow the user to give input to the network and make predictions on their written text.

 INSTRUCTIONS TO RUN THE PROGRAM: